Homeowners > Cavity Insulation

 At a date and time agreed, the installation team will arrive and the team leader will introduce him self and go over the process.

 The location of flues and any pre-noted peculiarities will again be checked internally and spillage tests and observations may be carried out on gas or solid fuel burning appliances.
-Holes will be drilled in the outside skin in compliance with the drilling pattern and guidance set out in the relevant BBA certificate.
+Holes will be drilled in the outside skin in compliance with the drilling pattern.

 The insulation material is injected through a nozzle under air pressure from a blowing machine in the back of the BCA van.
 During the installation test boxes are carried out to check the density being achieved.